The Nursery Day

 A drink of milk or water is served mid-morning and mid-afternoon, children pour this themselves.
 A snack is also provided which the children sometimes prepare themselves.
 Snacks consist of fruit, vegetables, cheese crackers, breadsticks or toast.
 Children can help by chopping fruit or vegetables or spreading cream cheese on a cracker for example.

-Our planning is always e-mailed to parents and posted on the website and Parent Hub.
+Our planning is always e-mailed to parents and posted on the website .
 Songsheets are also shared with parents and videos of the songs are posted on Class Dojo so that you can join in at home.
 Learning songs and rhymes are a great way to boost children's language skills.
 Stories, games and other activities are also shared on Class Dojo so that you can continue learning at home and your child can share with you what they have been doing in nursery.

 We regularly invite families to share in events such as the Sports day and family picnic, the Strawberry Fayre, Harvest festival or the Easter egg hunt or to share stories during book week, decorate a bauble at Christmas, do some gardening or share talents such as music, art or to talk about your job.